Going TikTok: Indians get hooked on Chinese video app ahead of election

 In another TikTok post, Modi fan Yogesh Saini says the prime minister is his world, moments before opening his jacket to reveal a video of Modi on his chest.

 Saini, 23, isn't affiliated to any political party, but says: "It's my job to support Modi-ji, so I'm doing that," using the honorific Indian suffix.
-He spoke to Reuters from the small town of Sawai Madhopur in Rajasthan.
+He spoke to Reuters from the small town of Sawai Madhopur in the desert state of Rajasthan.

 SCRUTINY, BACKLASH